jlengstorf/lengstorf.com/content/drafts/labels.md

             alt="21 Jump Street"
             attr="21 Jump Street"
             attrlink="http://www.sonypictures.com/movies/21jumpstreet/" >}}
-    In high school, labels (or cliques) are obvious — but do they really go away when we become adults?
+    In high school, labels (a.k.a. cliques) are obvious — but do they really go away when we become adults?
 Or get worse?
 {{< /caption >}}

 ## Why I Get Squeamish About Labels

 Until recently, however, I'd never asked myself _why_ I was uncomfortable with labels.

-Why is it that, when I started a company, I wouldn't call it a "startup"?
+Why, when I started a company, wouldn't I call it a startup?

 When I talk about what I do, why do I shy away from terms like "founder" or "entrepreneur"?

-What's my aversion to becoming "a CrossFitter" or a "Digital Nomad"?
+What's my aversion to becoming "a CrossFitter" or "a Digital Nomad"?

 Of course, the _obvious_ reason is that I'm such a goddamned special little snowflake that no label can adequately express my excellence.
-But debilitating narcissism aside, I just don't feel comfortable waving the banners of a group.
+But — debilitating narcissism aside — **I just don't feel comfortable waving the banners of a group.**

+Why is that?
+And if you're in the same boat, what can we do instead?

-### Before we start, let's talk about me and my mountains of privilege for a second.
+### But before we start, let's talk about me and my mountains of privilege for a second.

 There are two discussions we can have about labels:

 1. The labels we apply to ourselves.
 2. The labels other people apply to us.

-I have _way_ too much privilege to talk about external labels — so I won't.

 {{< caption src="/images/mountains-of-privilege.jpg"
             align="right"
             alt="Mountains of Privilege" >}}
 {{< /caption >}}

+I have _way_ too much privilege to talk about external labels — so I won't.
 In this post, I'm _only_ talking about self-imposed labels, and my own strong opinions about why that's usually a bad idea.

 Also, **I'm not intending this to be a "here's how everyone should live their lives" kind of thing.
-I want to kick off a discussion about the way we perceive and present ourselves.** Think what I'm saying is a bunch of bullshit?
-Let's talk about it (like adults) [in the comments](#comments).
+I want to kick off a discussion about the way we perceive and present ourselves.**

+So if you think what I'm saying is a bunch of bullshit, let's talk about it (like adults) [in the comments](#comments).

 ## But Isn't "Anti-Label" a Label?

 "Whoa whoa whoa," I can hear you thinking.
-"Isn't 'anti-label' just another label that contrarian douchebags like you use to make themselves feel unique?"
+"Isn't saying 'I'm anti-label' just another label that contrarian douchebags like you use to make themselves feel unique?"

-And it's hard for me to argue with that, because the difference between a rebellious teenager claiming anti-label as his label, and what I'm advocating here may just be a matter of opinion.
+And despite your hurtful tone,[^mean] it's hard for me to argue with that, because the difference between what I'm advocating here and a rebellious teenager claiming "anti-label" as his label may just be a matter of opinion.

+[^mean]:
+    Why are you so mean to me?
+Who hurt you?

 But my goal isn't to get people to describe me as "the anti-label guy".
 More importantly, I would never call myself that.

-### Labels are shortcuts, but they sell people short.
+## Labels Are Shortcuts That Sell You Short

   > Once you label me, you negate me.
   >
   > **Søren Kierkegaard**

 People are bombarded with information on all fronts from the time they wake up until the time they fall asleep.
-So we take shortcuts: clichés, proverbs, aphorisms, maxims, and precepts.
-In many cases, these shortcuts are helpful: they provide shorthand for behavioral codes of conduct, pass down general wisdom, and compress complex ideas into a compact phrase (e.g. "a bird in the hand is worth two in the bush").
+So we take shortcuts, substituting clichés, proverbs, aphorisms, maxims, and precepts for in-depth analysis.
+And in many cases these shortcuts are helpful: they provide shorthand for behavioral codes of conduct, pass down general wisdom, and encapsulate complex ideas in a compact phrase (e.g. "a bird in the hand is worth two in the bush").

 But when we take these shortcuts with people, things get weird. **Labels become stereotypes become prejudices, and we stop seeing someone as an individual — instead, we see her as a member of whatever group we've lumped her into.**[^white-guys]

 [^white-guys]:
+    I know I said I wouldn't touch this, but it pisses me off.

-    Here's an example that always bothers me: most of the time, if Jenny is on the news or being interviewed, Jenny can't just be Jenny — **she's Jenny of the Women and therefore is burdened with all the preconceived roles and assumptions that society has placed on All Women.**
+    Here's an example: most of the time, if Jenny is on the news or being interviewed, Jenny can't just be Jenny — **she's Jenny of the Women and therefore is burdened with all the preconceived roles and assumptions that society has placed on All Women.**

     As I've been thinking more and more about this — specifically about how **labels supercede our personalities when we allow them to take over** — it hit me in a real way (as opposed to the dim understanding that something is true) that labels sit at the foundation of sexism, racism, and all the other -isms.
 And more importantly, I realized that _these issues have never affected me_.
 The idea that I, Jason, could somehow be a representative of All White Men is absurd — and it sounds absurd to everyone.

-    Yet somehow, whenever we see a woman or a black person or a Muslim in an interview, they're asked to answer questions on behalf of All Women or All Black People or All Muslims, as if it's somehow _not_ ridiculous to expect them to speak for "their group", as if there's a cabal of All Women that meets every second Thursday to hash out what they stand for, and which major events count as "big wins for women everywhere".
+    Yet we see a woman or a black person or a Muslim in an interview, and they're asked to answer questions on behalf of All Women or All Black People or All Muslims, as if it's somehow _not_ absurd to expect them to speak for "their group", as if there's a cabal of All Women that meets every second Thursday to hash out what they stand for, and which major events count as "big wins for women everywhere".

-    When I realized this, it was one of the first times that I _really_ grasped my own privilege.
+    My exemption from this kind of bullshit is what "privilege" means.

 ### We should never sell ourselves short.